georgeeks/Foursquare-Capstone-Project-Notebook/WEEKS 4-5/Final Project.md

 ### III.
 METHODOLOGY, INSTRUMENTS AND TECHNIQUES
 #### Method: Geotagging, Multiclass Classsification, Clustering
 #### Methodology:
-    1. Understanding investor intention - prerequisites
+> 1. Understanding investor intention - prerequisites
-    2. Understanding the importance of optimal conditions of the localities - prerequisites
+> 2. Understanding the importance of optimal conditions of the localities - prerequisites
-    3. Defining a large area - the city, the country
+> 3. Defining a large area - the city, the country
-    4. Establishing the layers according to the investor criteria:
+> 4. Establishing the layers according to the investor criteria:
-        a. areas with heavy pedestrian traffic - large intersections, malls, markets etc. - Foursquare request
+>> a. areas with heavy pedestrian traffic - large intersections, malls, markets etc. - Foursquare request
-        b. hospitals, existing clinics - Foursquare request
+>> b. hospitals, existing clinics - Foursquare request
-        c. pharmacies in the area - Foursquare request.
+>> c. pharmacies in the area - Foursquare request.
-        d. operating hours - Foursquare request
+>> d. operating hours - Foursquare request

-    5. Data Exploration, Feature engineering for optimal definition of features (criteria)
+> 5. Data Exploration, Feature engineering for optimal definition of features (criteria)
-    6. Classification of layers
+> 6. Classification of layers
-    7. Clustering according to criteria:
+> 7 .
+Clustering according to criteria:
-    a. of traffic
+>> a. of traffic
-    b. from a distance:
+>>  b. from a distance:
-       - proximity - hospitals, markets
+>>> - proximity - hospitals, markets
-       - away - existing pharmacies
+>>> - away - existing pharmacies
-    8. View with Folium Maps
+> 8. View with Folium Maps
-    9. Presentation of the conclusions to the investor ...
-Payment collection ...
+> 9. Presentation of the conclusions to the investor
+>  ...
+Get payment ... and congrats!

 #### Tools: Anaconda Python Environment, Forsquare API, Folium
+#### Techniques:
+>>API Request for layer defining
-#### Techniques: API Request for Layer Defining, Data Exploration and Feature Engineering for Point Setting, Folium Map View, Sklearn's k-means Clustering
+>>Data Exploration and Feature Engineering for Point Setting
+>>Folium Map View
+>>Sklearn's k-means Clustering